 Do I have a case?
 What is a “case”?

-By “case,” we mean an “issue,” “concern,” or “controversy” — any situation you suspect might represent a threat to your expressive rights.
+By “case,” we mean an “issue,” “concern,” or “controversy” — any situation you suspect might represent a threat to your rights to freedom of speech, freedom of association, or sanctity of conscience.
+Additionally, if you are at an institution of higher education, we will consider cases involving due process, legal equality, and religious liberty.
 As a rule of thumb, if you’re thinking you might have a problem or a case, but you’re not sure, it’s better to get in contact with FIRE early.
 Even if we are unable to directly assist you at the time, we may be able to point you to useful resources.
-The issues we consider can be sometimes be nuanced, and every situation where rights are threatened is unique.
+The issues we consider can sometimes be nuanced, and every situation where rights are threatened is unique.
 Submitting a case to us allows us to see whether we can help you.
 If we can, we will work with you on the best path forward.

 How do I submit a case, and what should I provide?